typemeta/funcj/codec/readme.md

-I was motivated to write this library after numerous failed attempts getting Jackson to serialise/deserialise classes based on their fields, and to round-trip data correctly, without heavily annotating the classes with Jackson annotations.
+I was motivated to write this library after numerous failed attempts getting Jackson to serialise/deserialise classes based on their fields, and to round-trip data correctly without resorting to heavily annotating the classes with Jackson annotations.

 For example, if I run the tutorial's `Person` class through the Jackson `ObjectMapper`, I get the following error: